Cama adentro

-Cama adentro (Live-in Maid) is a 2004 Argentine-Spanish drama historical film written and directed by Jorge Gaggero.
+Cama adentro (Live-in Maid) is a 2004 Argentine-Spanish political satire drama film written and directed by Jorge Gaggero.
 In Spain it is also known as Señora Beba.
 It was executive produced by Aqua Films' Verónica Cura.
 It stars Norma Aleandro, Norma Argentina and Marcos Mundstock.

 The story is set in Buenos Aires before and during Argentina's 2001 economic crisis, and depicts the transformation of Argentinian society through the lives and relationship of two very different women: Beba, a spoiled, temperamental member of the Argentina upper middle class (Aleandro), and her longtime maid, Dora (Argentina) both in their 50s.

 Plot

 Beba used to be a well-to-do socialite but Argentina's rising economic crisis between 1998 and 2002 has left her with almost nothing.
 She is then forced to sell beauty products door-to-door.

 On the other hand, Dora came to Buenos Aires during her teenage years from the Chaco Province to work as a full-time maid at Beba's apartment.
 Since then she has slowly worked to build a house in one of the towns outside Buenos Aires.
 Dora, however, is unable to complete the construction of her house because Beba owes her six months pay.
 Dora, tired of listening to Beba's promises of payment, is now determined to resign.
 Beba asks her for more time to get the money together and Dora accepts.
 During this period Beba tries to use the confidence of Dora and discourages her from venturing into a new phase of her life.

 Finally, Dora leaves the apartment to live with Miguel, her boyfriend, at her new home.
 Meanwhile, at Beba's apartment, the power and telephone services are cut due to lack of payment.
 Dora visits a lonely and disheveled Beba in her now unkempt home on her birthday.
 Much to Beba's disappointment, Dora must leave after only a short while, explaining that she is awaiting a call from an employment agency.
 Beba gives Dora her letter of recommendation.

 When summer arrives Beba is forced to rent out her apartment and move to a smaller place.
 She goes in a moving truck to Dora's house, with the intention of giving her much of her furniture.
 Dora invites Beba to stay the night in her house.
 It is then clear that Beba will live with Dora in the latter's house.